Hutton72/api-documentation/Guides/unified-express-api-migration.md

 # Unified Express API Migration Guide

-Our new Unified Express API Path provides the most efficient way of distributing all available PPN inventory in a single API call.
+Our new Unified Express API Path provides the most efficent way of distributing all available PPN inventory in a single API call.

 In addition, several major new features improve the ease of use of the API and expand the number of, variety of, and information on inventory we provide.